it3xl/git-repo-sync/README.md

   * **side_b_conventional_branches_prefix** variable for the Conventional strategy.
 * Developers can work on the same Git-branch simultaneously in different remote Git-repositories.
 * **git-repo-sync** requires Git, bash and gawk (GNU Awk) installed.
-* With a single installation of **git-repo-sync** you can synchronize as many pairs of Git-repositories as you want.
-Every pair is a sync project.
 * You can access your Git remote repos by URLs or by file paths.
   * Usage of SSH wasn't tested.
 * It is resilient for HTTP fails and interruptions.